Robdel12/DropKick/readme.md

+Why this fork?
+=
+The creator [Jamie Lottering](http://twitter.com/jamielottering) has been pretty busy.
+This fork is to integrate additional bug fixes and even enhancements into the project that he began.

+Bug Fixes
+-
+* Allows selects with the same name to exist on the page
+* Only selects with a specific class `.dk_fouc` will be hidden off the page.
+This way you can dropkick specific selects leaving other selects untouched.

+Planned Future Additions
+-
+* Add multi-select capability as inline checkboxes.

 DropKick
 =
 Creating custom dropdowns is usually a tedious process that requires a ton of extra setup time.
 Oftentimes lacking conveniences that native dropdowns have such as keyboard navigation.
 DropKick removes the tedium and lets you focus on making s@#t look good.